tastytea/compilescript/README.md

 It compiles the source file, stores the binary in `${XDG_CACHE_HOME}/compilescript/` and executes it.
 If the binary in cache is newer than the source file, the compilation is skipped.
+You can delete old cache files with `--cleanup`.

 ## Usage